Last Updated on 3 December, 2020 by Veronica

 Traditional music and entertainment on the train to Puno

-The music was very good, some songs were better known as The Guantanamera, or for me the “carnavalito” that I hadn’t listened to for centuries and brought back memories of when I went to school.
-In addition, we were invited with a very tasty “chilcano”, a drink made with pisco, ginger ale, and lime, very typical of Peru.
+The music was excellent; some songs were better known as The Guantanamera, or for me, the “carnavalito” that I hadn’t listened to for centuries and brought back memories of when I went to school.

 During the tour, we pass the hot springs of San Pedro that can reach 60 degrees Celsius!
-They are widely used by the local population as healing waters.
-They tell me that there are small volcanoes that grow every year and the most curious thing is that in the background you can see the Andes with the snowy peaks.
+The local population widely uses them as healing waters.

-After eating, so that we do not fall asleep with the rattle of the train, we had a class to learn how to prepare pisco sour, the typical drink of Peru.
-And then more traditional music and dances, in this case, came from the Puno region.
+After eating, so that we did not fall asleep to the rattle of the train, we had a class to learn how to prepare pisco sour, the typical drink of Peru.

-And when I wanted to realize we were already arriving in Puno and to finish this beautiful train tour, Lake Titicaca gives me this spectacular sunset.
+And when I wanted to realize we were already arriving in Puno and to finish this beautiful train tour, Lake Titicaca gave me this spectacular sunset.
 (Even if the photo doesn’t do you justice…)

 - 12 days Peru Itinerary